InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos-article.md

 When you are visiting your neighbors, they will likely help you around in their
 apartment: they'll show you the way to their living room and where the restroom is located.
-If you're staying longer, they will probably give you more details: in my case an example would be to try not to turn on the dishwasher and the electric kettle at the same time to avoid blowing the fuse.
+If you're staying longer, they will probably give you more details: in my case an example would be to avoid turning on the dishwasher and the electric kettle at the same time to avoid blowing the fuse.